KostarSf/advent-of-code/README.md

 3. Add the corresponding input file to `src/inputs/day-X.txt`

 The TUI will automatically discover and include your new solution in the selection menu.
+The input file content will be automatically loaded and passed to your function as the first parameter.

+**Input File Naming**: The system automatically looks for input files matching your day prefix (e.g., `day-4.txt` for `day-4-some-description.ts`).
+If no input file is found, an empty string is passed and a warning is displayed.

 ## Available Scripts